-Pelosi urges GOP to ‘come to the table’ and continue talks on small business
+Pelosi urges GOP to ‘come to the table’ and continue talks on small-business funds

 “The president is undermining it,” Pelosi said.
 “We’re going to have to make sure the public understands why he would do that.”

-Trump also notified Congress last Friday that he was ousting Atkinson as the inspector general of the intelligence community, a sign that Trump’s conduct on this front is “bigger than the coronavirus,” she said.
+Trump also notified Congress on Friday that he was ousting Atkinson as the inspector general of the intelligence community, a sign that Trump’s conduct on this front is “bigger than the coronavirus,” Pelosi said.

-“This is about a unitary view of government where the president’s voice is the only voice that matters,” Pelosi said.
+“This is about a unitary view of government where the president’s voice is the only voice that matters,” she said.

-When asked if she would seek to pass new protections for inspectors general, Pelosi was encouraging but did not get into specifics.
-She called related legislation proposed Wednesday by House Oversight Committee Chairman Carolyn B. Maloney (D-N.Y.) and subcommittee chair Gerald E. Connolly (D-Va.) a “good idea,” but said it would be difficult to get Trump to sign any law that would curtail his power.
+When asked whether she would seek to pass new protections for inspectors general, Pelosi was encouraging but did not get into specifics.
+She called related legislation proposed Wednesday by Carolyn B. Maloney (D-N.Y.), chairwoman of the House Oversight Committee, and Gerald E. Connolly (D-Va.), chairman of the government operations subcommittee, a “good idea” but said it would be difficult to get Trump to sign any law that would curtail his power.

 In closing, Pelosi, who has effectively served as her party’s leader in the Trump era, praised Sen. Bernie Sanders (I-Vt.), who ended his presidential campaign on Wednesday, for his efforts and his ability to excite young people.
 Sanders’s decision leaves former vice president Joe Biden as the presumptive Democratic nominee.